 Every June, Nashville becomes the center of the biggest country music festival in the world.
 There are free concerts at multiple locations downtown that are worth taking advantage of.
 There are also passes available for the nighttime concerts full of the biggest names in the business!

-This September is the second annual Pilgrimage Music Festival.
+This September is the third annual Pilgrimage Music Festival.
 In Franklin at The Park at Harlinsdale, this festival has big names in country and indie music as well as smaller artists on the verge of making serious names for themselves.
 There are day passes and VIP passes still available.
-Tickets start at $69 + fees.
+General admission day pass tickets start at $135 + fees.

-This annual set of concerts provided by Lightning 100 is absolutely incredible (with far too many amazing acts to list here, so do check out the lineup!).
+This annual set of concerts provided by Lightning 100 is absolutely incredible.
 There are a few big name performers, but then a bunch of smaller artists playing these free concerts.
 There are food trucks, a fun atmosphere, and great music.
 Tickets are free, but VIP passes are available for the lounge area as well as a backstage option.

 Rites of Spring is held each year in April by Vanderbilt and offers shows by incredible artists!
 Although more suited for kids in high school and older, it is still a great show with fun food trucks and a fun setting.